ome/ome-contributing/docs/testing_scenarios/ImportDropBox.rst

    - Wait at least ~60sec - watch the progress of the import in the log
    - |C| they are all imported (using Insight UI)

 #.
 Inplace import via DropBox.
-To understand better, read the DropBox section at the bottom of :doc:`this doc </investigations/2014/01/InPlace>`.
+To understand better, read :omerodoc:`sysadmins/in-place-import.html#dropbox`.
 Set the ``bin/omero config set -- omero.fs.importArgs`` variable in your local server to:

    - ``--transfer=ln_rm``
    - ``--transfer=ln_s``